All Episodes

 Well, that's why I brought up those quotes earlier in the program.

-And it's anyways, just kudos to you.
+And anyways, just kudos to you.

-No, here's the here's the thing.
+So here's the thing.

-I mean, once they say it's consensual, and they had a relationship, I guess it was a one-night stand really in the case of Stormy Daniels.
+I mean, once they say it's consensual and they had a relationship, I guess it was a one-night stand, really, in the case of Stormy Daniels.

 You said it was only one time.

-Uh, if you and people can choose to believe, not believe.
+And people can choose to believe, not believe.

-Uh I don't disparage people.
+I don't disparage people.

-It was just like I watched these kids this weekend, and I know some of my conservative friends were outraged about what they're saying, and I I took it totally differently.
+It was just like I watched these kids this weekend, and I know some of my conservative friends were outraged about what they're saying, and I took it totally differently.

 I'm taking it as good, they're involved.